Final report for NENH17-001

 - Developing a beekeeping education network that addresses the diverse skill levels of NH producers

-Our educational approach is focused on hands on or active learning.
-Two hands on events were conducted for the Honeybee Diagnostic Network Training.
+Our educational approach uses hands-on or active learning.
+Two hands-on events were conducted for the Honeybee Diagnostic Network Training.
 These workshops taught participants to use and care for a microscope, to identify Nosema spores under the microscope, and to determine the level of infection within a honeybee hive.
 We provided instruction on how to report testing data into the database.
 Participants were asked to bring samples to the training to practice the technique under the eye of the trainers.
 Participants also brought sample to test during the second training event.
 We asked participants to follow the protocol during the workshop and monitored their progress.
 We provided input on their technique of analyzing the samples, and assisted when necessary.
 During this second training, we were able to fix tools that had not been functioning, and provide additional supplies as requested by participants (ie: loops, higher quality hemocytometer slides, kim wipes, etc.).
 Each of our 24 trainees were able to participate in the second training focused on honing in their microscope skills.
 During the second training event we also focused on refreshing our knowledge related to management of Nosema cerena and clarified questions that had arisen.
 We also clarified how the network would function throughout the state, especially if a beekeeper was not already engaged with a local club.
 It was very important to conduct two independent training events.
 Many complex topics were taught and new ideas relayed to participants.
 Students needed time for this new information to settle in and for questions to arise.
 Only after the second training event did participants feel confident enough in the subject area to teach others about the program and testing service.

 Program evaluation for the Diagnostic Network was dynamic and ongoing.
 Following the initial training event, we adapted the training events and our communication based on participant input.
 As we plan to continue to work with these volunteer diagnosticians on an ongoing basis, we have made it clear that program feedback is welcome at any time.
 This allows the program to remain flexible and dynamic to best fit the needs of our trainees as well as the beekeeping community in New Hampshire.
 Initially we had planned to conduct a hive-side training of honeybee maladies, however we shifted the focus of the second training event based on participant feedback.
 Following our initial training and distribution of microscopes and supplies, it became clear the participants were not yet confident in using the microscope or in analyzing bee samples.
 This feedback justified the need for an additional small group training event focused on using the microscope.